 The film’s cast also includes Phil Brown as Uncle Owen Lars and Shelagh Fraser (who I’ve seen in ITV’s ‘A Family at War’) as Aunt Beru Lars, who raised Luke Skywalker at a young age on Tatooine.
 If you’ve followed the prequels, this is where the Lars’ involvement in ‘Star Wars’ becomes significant.

 The climax of ‘A New Hope’ has Rebel X-wing starfighters fighting against the Imperial ships to destroy the Death Star weapon.
 It’s an impressive sequence of spaceship battles.
 Even Luke Skywalker gets to pilot an X-wing starfighter and destroys the Death Star weapon into smithereens.

 The DVD special features are as follows.
-On the DVD disc for ‘A New Hope’, there’s a commentary with director/writer George Lucas, Carrie Fisher; sound designer Ben Burtt and visual effects supervisor Dennis Muren.
+On the DVD disc for ‘A New Hope’, there’s an audio commentary with director/writer George Lucas, Carrie Fisher; sound designer Ben Burtt and visual effects supervisor Dennis Muren.

 If you were to ask me, which film of the original ‘Star Wars’ trilogy is my favourite, then I would have to say: this one!
 ‘A New Hope’ is one of the best films ever made in the ‘Star Wars’ saga.
 It was the first to be made and it spawned more films in the rest of the originals, the prequels and the sequels.

 The Death Star has been destroyed and the Rebel Alliance has won!
 But it’s not over yet!

 ‘Star Wars: Episode IV – A New Hope’ rating – 9/10

 |The previous story was||The next story is|